 What is the FX loop in my amp?
 How can I use it?
 Should I?

 Many guitarists have seen the FX loop behind their guitar amplifiers but the people who actually know how to use the effects loop are not as many.
-No need to be afraid of it, the FX Loop is your friend when you want to insert certain effects to your sound, like modulations, delay, and reverb pedals.
+No need to be afraid of it, the FX Loop on your guitar amp is your friend when you want to insert certain effects to your sound, like modulations, delay, and reverb pedals.

 What does the effects loop do?